Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/editing/solve.rst

 ==============

 3D Markers to Mesh
    Converts the reconstructed points into a point cloud (single mesh).
-ToDo.
+ToDo 2.61.
 Link Empty to Track
-   ToDo.
+   ToDo 2.61.

 Orientation Panel